knarbmakes/ifworldscollide/README.md

 ## Units and Base Sizes

 Each individual model is refered to as a Unit.
 Different Units may have different base sizes, and will be specified in their stat sheet.
-Valid base sizes range from 1 pace to 4 pace, or anywhere in between.
+Valid base sizes range from 1 step to 4 steps, or anywhere in between.
 Some units may have different shaped bases, or no bases at all.
 When measuring distances, use the center of the model as a reference point.

 ## Playing the Game